jonpulsifer/ts/apps/slingshot/README.md

 ## Rate Limiting

-The platform implements a 5 requests per second rate limiter per project to prevent blob storage congestion.
+The platform implements a 5 requests per second rate limiter per project to prevent storage congestion.
 The rate limiter uses a sliding window algorithm and is currently in-memory (per-instance).
 For production deployments with multiple instances, consider using Vercel KV or Edge Config for distributed rate limiting.

 ## Deployment